Articles on Talmidaism Theology

 - Mikha’eil – the defender of Israel

-- Gabri’eil – the messenger, explains vision, gives insight
+- Gabri’eil – the chief messenger of God, explains visions, gives insight

 - Refa’eil – the healer, the angel of dedication and consecration